RenderKit/ospray/doc/api.md

     OSPWorld ospNewWorld();

 The call returns an `OSPWorld` handle to the created world.
-To add an already created geometry or volume to a world use
+To add an already created geometry instance or volume to a world use

-    void ospAddGeometry(OSPWorld, OSPGeometry);
+    void ospAddGeometryInstance(OSPWorld, OSPGeometryInstance);
     void ospAddVolume(OSPWorld, OSPVolume);

 An existing geometry or volume can be removed from a world with

-    void ospRemoveGeometry(OSPWorld, OSPGeometry);
+    void ospRemoveGeometryInstance(OSPWorld, OSPGeometryInstance);
     void ospRemoveVolume(OSPWorld, OSPVolume);

 Finally, Worlds can be configured with parameters for making various